Cynthia Potter: Television

-In the late 1980s, 1990s and 2000s, she served as color commentator for televised U.S. and international diving competitions, primarily for NBC Sports.
-Potter continues to provide color commentary for its Olympic diving coverage and served as an analyst for its coverage of diving at the 2008 Summer Olympics and diving at the 2012 Summer Olympics as well as the 2016 Rio and 2020 Tokyo Olympics.
+Potter provided the color commentary for ABC for diving at the 1984 Summer Olympics.
+In the late 1980s, 1990s, and 2000s, she served as color commentator for televised U.S. and international diving competitions, primarily for NBC Sports.
+Potter continues to provide color commentary for its Olympic diving coverage and served as an analyst for its diving coverage for the next eight Olympics, including diving at the 2008 Summer Olympics, diving at the 2012 Summer Olympics, 2016 Rio, 2020 Tokyo Olympics, and the 2024 Paris.

 Personal life

 Potter graduated from Indiana University in 1973 with a degree in secondary education, and also received a graduate degree from the University of Arizona in teaching and teacher education.
+She married businessman Jim McIngvale in 1975.
+Their marriage lasted three years before McIngvale filed for divorce, citing "conflict of personalities".
+She later remarried to TV producer Peter Lasser in 1996.
 Since retiring from diving, she served as diving coach at The Westminster Schools in Atlanta, Georgia until 2020, and has served as a diving coach at Southern Methodist University, and the University of Arizona.